Shini170/Zomato_food_delivery_SQL_Analysis/README.md

     - Order activity varies significantly across cities.
     - Weather conditions may influence ordering behavior.
     - Delivery time varies depending on location.

+- All SQL queries used in this analysis can be found in:
+  "zomato_sql_analysis.sql".

 # Future Improvements

 This project will be extended by creating an interactive dashboard using Power BI to visualize the insights and make the analysis more interactive.